 If you have had difficulty reaching us, please call back and stay on the line.
-We are working diligently to answer your calls and thank you for your patience.
+Our Contact Centre teams are doing everything they can to answer you quickly.

 The COVID-19 pandemic has caused many Albertans stress and anxiety.
 For families experiencing domestic violence, it can be much more severe as the isolation can compound an already dangerous situation.